RexMortem/C_Course-Introduction/Session1.md

 4) Run the command `gcc exampleToCompile.c -o exampleProgram`

+*Don't worry if it gives you a warning about 'int'; this is something we'll discuss in Session 2!*

 This should give you an exe named `exampleProgram.exe` that you can run using:
 ```
 ./exampleProgram